DnA-IntRicate/IntricatePointers/README.md

 ```

 ## License
-IntricateAllocator is licensed under the Apache-2.0 License.
+IntricatePointers is licensed under the Apache-2.0 License.
 See [LICENSE](LICENSE).

 ```
 Copyright 2024 Adam Foflonker